 - Piazza della Signoria

 “The city of Florence”, enthused Hans Christian Andersen, “is a complete picture book, if you only turn the leaves.”
 Over the next week we will turn some of its leaves to discover literary Florence.
 Chaucer came to see the homeland of Dante, Boccaccio and Petrarch and was the first of many English writers to visit – Milton, Shelley, Byron, the Brownings, Thomas Hardy, D.H.
 Lawrence and E.M.
 Forster are just others.
 However, writers came from all over Europe to see the art, architecture and scenery of that “inexplicable miracle” and “enchanted land of geniuses” that is Florence.

 After viewing Dante’s portrait in the cathedral, we take some time for lunch at leisure, and then proceed to the Piazza della Signoria.
 Here, Stendhal once sat and mused on the incredible history of that piazza; Forster’s Lucy Honeychurch saw a man murdered; Savonarola (who is in George Eliot’s Romola) was tried, hanged and burned; and Michelangelo’s David was found by William Hazlitt to have the wrong proportions.
-We also explore Piazzale degli Uffizi, containing the statues of Machiavelli, Boccaccio, Lorenzo de’Medici, and Farinata degli Uberti (an aristocrat and military leader who found his way into Dante’s Inferno).
+We also explore Piazzale degli Uffizi, containing the statues of Machiavelli, Boccaccio, and Lorenzo de’Medici.

 Day 7: Sunday 1 October, Florence – Greve in Chianti – Florence